Rookie QB progress reports: How the 13 drafted look so far

 Round 1, No. 10 overall

-So far, the scouting report on Rosen has been dead on.
+So far, the scouting report on Rosen has been dead-on.
 He was hyped as the most NFL-ready quarterback in this year's draft because of the combination of his intelligence and skill.
-From what he's shown during the limited practices open to the media, he's both smart and talented.
+From what he has shown during the limited practices open to the media, he's both smart and talented.
 His arm has been live, especially on deep passes.
-It's clear that he can think through a play rather quickly and efficiently.
-From what his offensive linemen have said about him so far, he's been displaying a maturity and confidence in the huddle that's been well received. -- Josh Weinfuss
+It's clear he can think through a play rather quickly and efficiently.
+From what his offensive linemen have said about him so far, he's been displaying a maturity and confidence in the huddle that has been well received. -- Josh Weinfuss

 Lamar Jackson, Baltimore Ravens